-One of the nation’s most versatile offensive coaches, 25-year coaching veteran Chris Wiesehan is in his first season as Georgia Tech’s tight ends coach and offensive special teams coordinator (field goal/PAT/kickoff and punt returns).
+One of the nation’s most versatile offensive coaches, 26-year coaching veteran Chris Wiesehan is in his second season as Georgia Tech’s tight ends coach and offensive special teams coordinator (field goal/PAT/kickoff and punt returns).

 Wiesehan arrives at Georgia Tech fresh off of being nominated for the Broyles Award (nation’s top assistant coach) at Temple in 2018.
 In five years at Temple (the final two under current Georgia Tech head coach Geoff Collins), he coached offensive line for four seasons and running backs for one.
 Over the course of his 25-year career, he has coached every offensive position except quarterbacks and had multiple players drafted at each position.